-Gaia Data Release 2 is scheduled for 25 April 2018.
-Preliminary description of the contents of Gaia DR2 is given below.
-A detailed description of the Gaia DR2 data model will be provided in the coming month.
-More information on data quality, statistics and limitations of the data in Gaia Data Release 2 will be provided closer to the date of the data release.
+Gaia Data Release 2 was released on 25 April 2018.
+Description of the contents of Gaia DR2 is given below.
 For more information visit Gaia Data Release 2 page on the European Space Agency website.

 Gaia DR2 data is based on data collected between 25 July 2014 (10:30 UTC) and 23 May 2016 (11:35 UTC), spanning a period of 22 months of data collection (or 668 days), as compared to Gaia DR1 which was based on observations collected in the first 14 months of Gaia's routine operational phase.